nakatamaho/gmpxx_mkII/README.md

   ```cpp
   #include <gmpxx_mkII.h>
   ```
   Compatibility Mode is designed for those who require strict backward compatibility with older versions of the `gmpxx.h` library.
 When compiling your project, ensure to include the flags `-D___GMPXX_POSSIBLE_BUGS___` and `-D___GMPXX_STRICT_COMPATIBILITY___` to activate this mode.
-This setup avoids the use of namespaces and maintains behavior consistent with earlier library versions.
+This setup avoids using namespaces and maintains behavior consistent with earlier library versions.

 In Compatibility Mode, do not use `using namespace gmp;` to avoid namespace conflicts.
 This mode ensures that your existing code that relies on older `gmpxx.h` features works without modifications.

 ## Link

-When linking your project with `gmpxx_mkII.h`, it is advisable to remove the -lgmpxx link option that was used with the original GMP C++ wrapper.
-While keeping it may not cause immediate harm, removing it ensures that you are linking specifically against the correct library version provided by gmpxx_mkII, avoiding any potential conflicts or ambiguities.
+When linking your project with `gmpxx_mkII.h`, removing the -lgmpxx link option used with the original GMP C++ wrapper is advisable.
+While keeping it may not cause immediate harm, removing it ensures that you link specifically against the correct library version provided by gmpxx_mkII, avoiding potential conflicts or ambiguities.

 ## Improvements from original gmpxx.h